bede/kindel/README.md

 ## Limitations

 - Intended for use with small alignments of e.g. virus genomes.
 Expect slow performance with megabase genomes.
-- SAM/BAM files must contain an SQ header line with reference sequence(s) length.
+- SAM/BAM files must contain an SQ header line with reference sequence length(s).
 - Realignment mode (`--realign`) is able to close gaps of up to 2x read length given ample depth of coverage.